Open-LinaOS-Foundation/LinaOS/Documentation/core-api/irq/irq-domain.rst

 ============================

-There are several mechanisms available for reverse mapping from hwirq to Linux irq, and each mechanism uses a different allocation function.
+There are several mechanisms available for reverse mapping from hwirq to LinaOS irq, and each mechanism uses a different allocation function.
 Which reverse map type should be used depends on the use case.
 Each of the reverse map types are described below: